treasure-data/kafka-fluentd-consumer/README.md

 ### Run Kafka

-If you haven't run Kafka, please start Kafka.
-If you want to test Kafka locally, please follow the step described at [Quickstart](http://kafka.apache.org/documentation.html#quickstart).
+You need to be running Kafka for the consumer to work.
+To test Kafka locally, please follow the steps described in [Kafka's Quickstart](http://kafka.apache.org/documentation.html#quickstart).

     # start zookeeper
     $ bin/zookeeper-server-start.sh config/zookeeper.properties